 I love music!
 I used to sing when I was a kid.
 I can’t sing so I paint.
 Music connects everyone.
 I remember Juanes describing this so beautifully.
 I want to do murals.
 I write songs–not on paper just in my mind.
 I’d like to learn the entire choreography to the Thriller song.–WAIT that’s more than something.

 Something interesting (weird) about me…

-I would always tilt my head-get lost in thoughts…people would ask what I’m thinking about.
-They still ask. (laughs) I had this habit of asking why.
+I tilt my head-get lost in thoughts…people ask what I’m thinking about. (laughs) As a kid I had this habit of asking why.
 I still do!
 Most teachers didn’t appreciate that.
 I’ve always had this obsession with the why and process of what fascinates me.
 Sometimes it’s what doesn’t.
 I paint my thoughts and curiosity.
 That’s why being a painter who writes words and drawings makes sense.

 What are you working on?